 The Council has a statutory agency agreement with Suffolk County Council and the Suffolk Police Authority to collect council tax on their behalf to meet their precepts.
-Under this arrangement the Council has collected £45,457k in 2015/16 (£44,910k in 2014/15) on their behalf.
-At 31 March 2016 the Council held creditors on behalf of Suffolk County Council and the Suffolk Police Authority totalling £1,463k.
+Under this arrangement the Council has collected £47,261k in 2016/17 (£45,457k in 2015/16) on their behalf.
+At 31 March 2017the Council held council tax creditors on behalf of Suffolk County Council and the Suffolk Police Authority totalling £1,358k.